thefoundation-builder/docker-perdition/README.md

 see dotENV.example and the compose files for reference

 * usable with rainloop   ( sieve port 4190 STARTTLS )
-* usable with afterlogic ( sieve port 4191 UNENCRYPTED )
+* usable with afterlogic ( sieve port 4191 UNENCRYPTED IF YOUR 4190 is a SSL Socket )
+* usable with cypht      ( sieve port 4192 UNENCRYPTED WITH PRE-SENT STARTTLS TO IMAPTARGET )

 ---